Take your elbow out to the side. Lovely. Now check in a mirror and see if the shoulder blade also goes up. Does it?

 The shoulder hike (or scapula elevation) is created by the upper trapezius muscle and the levator scapulae muscle as well as the rhomboids (minor and major), which run between the spine and the shoulder blade.

-The solution to our habit of wearing our shoulders as earrings is:
+My preferred solution to this habit of wearing our shoulders as earrings is:

 1) Body awareness, noticing our shoulder(s) creeping up in the situations highlighted below.